RioCan Real Estate Investment Trust: US expansion

-Recent history
+Recent History

 In 2011, RioCan announced a $1 billion joint venture with Tanger Factory Outlet Centers to develop 10-15 centres in Canada.
 RioCan was significantly affected by the sale of Zellers to Target, and the resulting closure of Zellers stores in Canada, as well as the closure of Target Canada.
 Target eventually paid RioCan $132 million to get out of its leases.

 Change of strategy

 Starting around 2015, RioCan entered the residential real estate market, due to the threat from e-commerce to traditional retail.
 The company plans to re-develop many of its malls with high-rise apartments, including Westgate Mall in Ottawa.
-By March 2018, when the company announced the RioCan Living Brand, it had 2,800 units being planned in eight of its shopping centres.
+By March 2018, when the company announced the RioCan Living Brand, it had 2,800 units planned in eight of its shopping centres.

 In October 2017, the firm announced it would sell about $2 billion worth of properties by 2019.
 The sales would mainly be in smaller urban centres; the company plans to focus on the six largest Canadian cities of Toronto, Montreal, Ottawa, Calgary, Edmonton, and Vancouver.
 At the time of the announcement, RioCan had 299 properties, and it plans to sell about 100.
 RioCan's six largest markets already accounted for 75% of revenue, and it plans to increase that percentage to 90%.